attempering/at-engine/README.md

 * Metropolisation.
 The Langevin equation used in the original algorithm is approximate, and may be inaccurate for an overly large step size.
-This limitation can be removed with the Metropolisation technique, which gives an acceptance probability for the destination temperature suggested by the Langevin equation.
+In the new code, we deploy a Metropolisation technique, which employs an acceptance step to overcome the approximation, and hence allows a much larger time step.

 * Moderation on the temperature diffusion.
 Initial stages of the simulation often pose stability issues because of lack of data to